Modular Relaxed Dependencies in Weak Memory Concurrency: 29th European Symposium on Programming Languages (2020).

 - CO661: Theory and Practice of Concurrency

 - CO663: Programming Languages: Applications and Design

 - CO883: Systems Architecture

 I primarily teach on Programming Language theory courses.

 I am a member of the following research groups:

 My research interests relate to Weak Memory Models, Semantics, and Correctness.

-In my free time I like to fly gliders, hack around with electronics and machinery and listen to semi-peculiar music.
+In my free time I like to fly gliders.
 I keep a personal website here, and I can be found on the KentIRC.